orta/robb.is/who-exactly/index.md

 ---

 Hi, my name is **Robb Böhnke**.
 I'm a freelance software engineer from Berlin.
-_I am currently available for iOS and Mac contracting_.
+_I am currently booked until May_.
-(Remote work and travel possible).

 If you would like to get in touch with me, send an e-mail to [robb@robb.is](mailto:robb@robb.is).
 You can also check out my [GitHub